 On Election Day, you must vote in your precinct!
 If you try to vote at the wrong polling place, your vote will not count.
 Every election, we have to change the location of some of our polling places.
-Click on the Find My Precinct button to find your correct precinct and voting location.
+Click on the Find My Precinct button to find your correct precinct and voting location, as well as information on polling places that have changed.

 Polling places are open from 7 a.m. - 7 p.m. on Election Day.
 If you are in line at 7 p.m., you will be allowed to vote, but if you arrive at the polling place after 7 p.m., you will not be allowed to vote.